 Elizabeth Bartlow Breslin (CI/CT) returns to Chicago Shakespeare Theater, where she has interpreted more than 40 productions, including Short Shakespeare!
 Macbeth, As You Like It, Romeo and Juliet, Richard III, Short Shakespeare!
 The Comedy of Errors, Twelfth Night, Macbeth, Amadeus, The Comedy of Errors, Othello, Cymbeline, and Hamlet.
 Liz works as a community sign language interpreter in the medical, legal, treatment, and business fields, and specializes in theatrical and artistic interpreting.
 Some of her favorite experiences include interpreting for the Kentucky Shakespeare Festival, several productions with the Steppenwolf Theatre, World Cup ’94, 10 seasons of A Christmas Carol (Goodman Theatre), and for numerous national and international political leaders including Bill Clinton and Al Gore.
 She has also worked with storytellers from around the world in her 16 years with the Illinois Storytelling Festival, the Prairie Center Storytelling Festival, and at the National Storytelling Festival in 1998-2014.
 Liz is a graduate of the Northwestern University Theatre Department.

-Sheila Kettering (CI/CT) returns Chicago Shakespeare Theater, where she has interpreted for Disney's The Little Mermaid, Road Show and Pericles.
+Sheila Kettering (CI/CT) returns Chicago Shakespeare Theater, where her sign-interpreting credits include Disney's The Little Mermaid, Road Show and Pericles.
 Sheila has been interpreting for twenty five years in the Chicagoland area in a variety of settings, such as medical, business, educational, video relay interpreting.
 She is especially passionate about theatrical interpreting.
 Some highlights of her theatrical experiences have been, The Tempest, Steppenwolf Theatre; Sweet Bird of Youth, Goodman Theater; Little Women, Lincolnshire Marriott Theater.
 Recent interpreted performances include: Les Miserables at The Paramount Theater, Alice’s Rock and Roll Adventure at the Chicago Children’s Theater, The Testament of Mary at Victory Gardens Theater and In the Heights for DePaul University, Fullerton Stage.
 Sheila would like to thank Chicago Shakespeare Theater for this opportunity, and her wonderful husband Bill for all his love and support.